Henry Royce: Rolls-Royce Silver Ghost

-Upon relocation to Derby in 1908 Royce rented a property on tis outskirts from 1908-1911 called “The Knoll” in the village of Quarndon.
+Upon relocation to Derby in 1908 Royce rented a property on its outskirts called “The Knoll” in the village of Quarndon from 1908 to 1911.
 Located on the Common it has since been re-named Quarndon House.
-He lived in the house until 1911.

 By 1909 it was apparent to Johnson that the workload imposed on Royce by the development of the Silver Ghost and the creation of the company’s new factory at Derby needed to be addressed as he was Rolls-Royce’s most valuable asset.
 At the time it was not uncommon for Royce to work 36 hours without stopping.
-In September 1907 Royce fell sick and was forced to miss a number of directors meeting.
+In September 1907 Royce fell sick and was forced to miss a number of directors' meetings.
 He was well enough by 9 July 1908 to attend the official opening of the Derby factory.
 He was also becoming increasing autocratic and was prone to firing an employee whose work had dissatisfied him, only for the works foreman to usually quietly reinstate him.
-At the time Royce worked from a small office on the factory floor, so to try and limit Royce ‘s interfere in the smooth running of production activities and at the same time reduce his workload Johnson convinced him to give up the position of Works Director and instead become the Engineer-in-Chief.
+At the time, Royce worked from a small office on the factory floor, so to try and limit Royce's interference in the smooth running of production activities, and at the same time reduce his workload, Johnson convinced him to give up the position of Works Director and instead become the Engineer-in-Chief.